lucafavatella/luca-help/sh.md

-For cheking the presence of a mandatory parameter, insert line:
+For checking the presence of a mandatory parameter, insert line:
 ```
 : ${parameter:?}
 ```